unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/02_publish/01_invocation.md

 ### Paginate

 In case you have many entries stored in a collection, you may not want to read them all at once when invoking the API.
-The `$page` and `$size` query parameters let you specify the size of a page, and which page numbere to load.
+The `$page` and `$size` query parameters let you specify the size of a page, and which page number to load.

 #### Example